Batmanian/KeithDunstan/src/posts/walkabout-magazine/rough-riding-for-five-minutes-a-year.md

 One of the biggest problems for modern rodeos is to find the right horses and the right bucking bulls.
 Bulls that are sufficiently mean.
 As one organizer put it: "Right now we are too busy selling the bulls to the Americans for hamburgers.
 Nobody wants to buck them off at a rodeo" For the Myrtleford rodeo the Beveridge brothers and Norm McGeehan bring down cattle from their properties on the high plains between Buffalo and Gippsland.
 Here the cattle are unbranded.
 They just roam.
 Some- times the owners go for three years without seeing a particular herd.
 So Frank Johnson, the rodeo president, was able to put out the awe- some catchline that here were bulls that never before had seen a human being.
 Curiously enough, when I was there, the High Plains bulls did not perform as well as the Brah- mans from Queensland.
 Brahmans are top favourites in Oueensland for rodeos.
 One can hire them for £4 a day, plus transport.
 They look as if they were designed especially to frighten the wits out of the human race.
 All the angles are wrong.
 They have a great humped back, a bulbous head and dangling ears like drainpipes.
 They put on an awfully good show.
 During the seconds before they are released they thrash the side of the chute and the clatter of hoofs on timber sounds like the trumpeting of doom.
 They also have a guttural growl and once they have tossed their rider they charge everyone in sight.
 So it is always considered an excellent safety measure to sprint like hell for the fence.
 The crowd always appreciates a sight like that.

-Perhaps the horses are an even greater prob- lem.
+Perhaps the horses are an even greater problem.
 Too often rodeos have to fall back on wild, untrainable horses.
 They buck out of fear, and hence are unpredictable.
 They could fall crushing the rider underneath, or they could go into a straightforward catherine wheel.
 That is something every rodeo rider hopes will never happen to him.

 Best of all is the trained bucking horse.
 He puts on the most spectacular show, and he bucks because he likes it.
 Some of them have such an understanding of the show that when the siren blows for the end of the 10-second ride, they immediately quieten down, almost as if it were a union rule.